Ross0907/Vivado-waveform-extractor/README.md

 - `log_vcd *` - Registers all signals for logging (must be called *before* running)
 - `close_vcd` - Finalizes the file

-**Auto-logging** hooks into the `run` command to start VCD capture automatically.
-The `capture` command provides more control: it restarts simulation, reapplies any forces, then captures.
+**Auto-logging** overrides the built-in `run` command.
+When you type `run 100us`, it automatically opens a VCD file, logs all signals, runs the simulation, then saves when you call `stop_auto_log` or `restart`.
+The `capture` command provides more control: it restarts simulation, reapplies any saved forces, then captures to a clean file.

 ### VCD Format